-The OLNA Information for Students sheet (Appendix 4) informs students of the date, time and location of their test/s and must be completed, printed and handed to students one week before the testing window.
+The OLNA Information for Students sheet (Appendix 4) informs students of the date, time and location of their test/s and must be completed, printed and handed to students (or similar electronic notification that the student can be guaranteed to receive) at least one week before the testing window.
 The OLNA Information for Students sheet must not contain students' login details.

 Students must keep this information sheet to keep track of their test schedule.
-However, it is essential that coordinators keep their own schedules and student lists to help students who have misplaced their information sheets.
+However, it is essential that OLNA coordinators keep their own schedules and student lists to help students who have misplaced their information sheets.
 The OLNA Dashboard enables a school to view who has sat a test and who has not.